FYSETC/FYSETC-Generic-12864-panel/README.md

 4. Onboard SD card holder, horizontal or vertical.
 5. The extra EXP3 is 1284P or a motherboard that requires a single display function.

-For more details, please refer to: wiki.fysetc.com
-For more questions, please go to: forum.fysetc.com
+For more details, please refer the [wiki](https://wiki.fysetc.com) For more questions, please go to our [forum](https://forum.fysetc.com)